aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README.md

 - User authentication using Amazon Cognito
 - Automated deployment of both infrastructure and frontend
 - Local development with cloud resources
+- Real-time speech-to-speech conversations with your knowledge base (optional)
+- WebSocket-based communication for low-latency voice responses

 ## Security Features
 - IAM roles with least privilege access